JaviDoria/Airlines-Loyalty-Project/2.Modeling Database/README.md

 # Creating and modeling the Data Base:

-Once I had the files ready, I proceeded to create the database named airlines_loyalty.
+Once I had the files ready, I proceeded to create the data base named airlines_loyalty.
 The tables will be named as follows:

 * customers: